Dr. Shawana Moore understands the importance of empowering women in health.

 Practicing in her hometown

-In addition to her mentorship program, Dr. Moore also believes in giving back to her community directly.
+In addition to empowering women through her mentorship program, Dr. Moore also believes in giving back to her community directly.
 Thus, in addition to her duties as professor and program lead, she also continues to practice nursing in Camden where she grew up, at Osborn Family Health Center—a federally funded health center that caters to underserved communities with healthcare disparities.
 At the center, patients have access to telemedicine, transportation, and resources that they might not have otherwise.

 “I love to give back to the community, especially underserved communities.
-But to have the honor and privilege to care for individuals in a city where I grew up, where my parents still reside… it really gives me great pleasure.”
+But to have the honor and privilege to care for individuals in a city where I grew up, where my parents still reside… It really gives me great pleasure.”

 How FemmePharma can help